-As shown in figures 2, upon closing the shutters of all heating lasers, each La, Pr, Nd, and Tb samples exhibited slight undercooling, liquid-solid transition, as well as the allotropic transitions (La:fcc to bcc,1134 K;Pr:Nd:cph to bcc,1128 K)15).
-The density measurements of liquid lanthanum, praseodymium, neodymium, and terbium are shown in Fig. 3.
+As shown in figures 2, upon closing the shutters of all heating lasers, samples of all elements (Y, La, Ce, Pr, Nd, Gd, Tb, and Lu) exhibited slight supercooling, liquid-solid transition, as well as allotropic transitions (La: fcc to bcc, 1134 K; Nd: cph to bcc, 1128 K)15).
+The density measurements of liquid yttrium, lanthanum, cerium, praseodymium, neodymium, gadolinium, terbium, and lutetium are shown in Fig. 3.
+Other rare earth elements (e.g.,.Sm, Eu, Dy, Ho, Er, Tm, and Yb) could not melt under high vacuum due to their high vapor pressure.